realworldocaml/book/en/compiler-output-formats.md

 formatted using it to ensure consistency, and it's a good idea to do this before publishing your own source code online.

-### Generating documentation via `ocamldoc`
+### Generating documentation via OCamldoc

 Whitespace and source code comments aren't significant in determining the semantics of the program, and are removed during the parsing process.
 However, other tools in the OCaml distribution can interpret comments for their own ends.

-The `ocamldoc` tool uses specially formatted comments in the source code to generate documentation bundles.
+The OCamldoc tool uses specially formatted comments in the source code to generate documentation bundles.
 These comments are combined with the function definitions and signatures and output as structured documentation in a variety of formats.
 It can generate HTML pages, LaTeX and PDF documents, UNIX manual pages and even module dependency graphs that can be viewed using [Graphviz](http://www.graphviz.org).

-Here's a sample of some source code that's been annotated with `ocamldoc` comments.
+Here's a sample of some source code that's been annotated with OCamldoc comments.

 ```ocaml